-All 9.5 mm and 12.5 mm surface mixture longitudinal joints that have the joint adhesive applied shall be sealed using SS-1h or AE-NT asphalt emulsion in accordance with 902.01(b).
+All 9.5 mm and 12.5 mm surface mixture longitudinal joints that have the joint adhesive applied shall be sealed using SS-1h, RPE, or AE-NT asphalt emulsion in accordance with 902.01(b).
 The sealing operation shall not begin until all density cores in accordance with 401.16 and 401.20 have been obtained and the installation of pavement corrugations, when specified in accordance with 606, has been completed.

 The liquid asphalt sealant shall be a minimum width of 24 in., centered on the joint line, and shall be extended, when necessary, to provide coverage beyond the edge of the pavement corrugation.
-The sealant shall be applied at an application rate of 0.03 ± 0.01 gal./sq yd onto a dry surface, free of any foreign or loose material, using a distributor in accordance with 409.03(a).
-Areas receiving greater than 0.04 gal./sq yd shall be lightly broomed to reduce the effects of excess sealant on the pavement surface.
-The sealant temperature at the time of application shall be at least $135^{\circ}F$ and shall not exceed $180^{\circ}F$.
-The ambient air and pavement temperatures at the time of application shall be greater than $32^{\circ}F$.
+The sealant shall be applied onto a dry surface, free of any foreign or loose material, using a distributor in accordance with 409.03(a).
+The sealant temperature at the time of application shall be at least 135°F and shall not exceed 180°F. The ambient air and pavement temperatures at the time of application shall be greater than 32°F.